otto-de/api-guidelines/api-guidelines/rest/compatibility/versioning-of-incompatible-changes/rules/must-use-absolute-profile-uris.md

 Best practice:

-The URI has the same URL namespace as the API endpoints.
+The URI should be in the same URL namespace as the API endpoints.
 For example, if all API endpoints are located at `https://api.otto.de/payment/`, the profile URIs should als be located at the same context path (e.g., `https://api.otto.de/payment/profiles/payment-method+v1`).

 The last part of the profile URI path must be in the format "{name}+v{version}".